microsoft/onnxruntime/docs/PyOp.md

         r1, r2 = H + N, N + E
         return r1, r2
 ```
-### Step 4
-Copy mymodule.py into Python sys.path, then reference with onnxruntime.
+Step 4, copy mymodule.py into Python sys.path, then reference with onnxruntime.
 On Windows, please set PYTHONHOME beforehand.
 It should point to directory where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
-* TensorProto.BOOL
+* TensorProto.BOOL,
-* TensorProto.UINT8
+* TensorProto.UINT8,
-* TensorProto.UINT16
+* TensorProto.UINT16,
-* TensorProto.UINT32
+* TensorProto.UINT32,
-* TensorProto.INT16
+* TensorProto.INT16,
-* TensorProto.INT32
+* TensorProto.INT32,
-* TensorProto.FLOAT
+* TensorProto.FLOAT,
 * TensorProto.DOUBLE

 ## Limitations
-* On Windows, `--config Debug` has known issues.
-Please build with `--config RelWithDebInfo` if debugging symbols are needed.
+* On Windows,  "--config Debug" has known issues,  build with "--config RelWithDebInfo" if need debugging symbols;
-* Due to Python C API restrictions, multi-threading is disabled so Python operators will run sequentially.
+* Due to python C API restrictions, multi-threading is disabled, meaning Python operators will run sequentially.

-## Test Coverage
+## Test
 The operator has been tested on multiple platforms, with or without conda:

 Platform | Python 3.5 | Python 3.6 | Python 3.7